Queen Latifah Remembers Her Mother, Rita Owens: “The Love of My Life”

-Queen Latifah’s mother, Rita Owens, passed away on Wednesday, March 21st after struggling with a heart condition for more than a decade.
+Queen Latifah’s mother, Rita Owens, passed away in March 2018 after struggling with a heart condition for more than a decade.

 “It is with a heavy heart that I share the news my mother, Rita Owens passed away today,” says Latifah.
 “Anyone that has ever met her knows what a bright light she was on this earth.
 She was gentle, but strong, sweet, but sassy, worldly but pragmatic, a woman of great faith and certainly the love of my life.”